About Me

 Prior to attending USC, I worked for Embark Behavioral Health, an adolescent outpatient clinic in Phoenix, AZ.
 There, I provided individual therapy for clients ages 13-25 and co-led three intensive outpatient groups for substance use disorder, social anxiety and obsessive compulsive disorder, and self-injurious behavior.

-Every Wednesday, I visit Homeboy Industries, the largest gang rehabilitation center in the world, to co-faciliate a psychoeducation and process group for formerly incarcerated parents with histories of gang-involvement.
-Getting the opportunity to work with these families fills my heart with indescribable joy each week.
+Each week, I also visit Homeboy Industries, the largest gang rehabilitation center in the world, to co-faciliate a support group for formerly incarcerated parents with histories of gang-involvement.
+I am inspired each week by these parents’ kinship, resilience, courage, and tenderness.
+They renew my heart with hope.